Red Drum Regulation Changes 2026

 • Thursday, Feb.
 26, 2026, at 6 p.m. (in-person)

-The purpose of the Town Halls is to inform the public about upcoming changes to Red Drum recreational fishing regulations and to explain why those changes are necessary.
-CRD staff will provide a presentation outlining the latest stock assessment, the regulatory process moving forward, and several management options aimed at achieving long-term sustainability of the species.
-Attendees will be asked to participate in a survey to gauge opinion about various management options.
-Following the Town Hall meetings, the public can also access and participate in the survey which will be available at CoastalGaDNR.org/RedDrum.
+The purpose of the Town Halls was to inform the public about upcoming changes to Red Drum recreational fishing regulations and to explain why those changes are necessary.
+CRD staff provided a presentation (video above) outlining the latest stock assessment, the regulatory process moving forward, and several management options aimed at achieving long-term sustainability of the species.
+Attendees were asked to participate in a survey to gauge opinion about various management options.
+The public can access and participate in the survey by clicking here (deadline: March 12).

 About the Regulation Changes